madeintandem/jsonb_accessor/README.md

 Adds typed `jsonb` backed fields as first class citizens to your `ActiveRecord` models.
 This gem is similar in spirit to [HstoreAccessor](https://github.com/devmynd/hstore_accessor), but the `jsonb` column in PostgreSQL has a few distinct advantages, mostly around nested documents and support for collections.

+## 1.0 Beta

+This README reflects the 1.0 beta.
+Method names and interfaces may still change.

 ## Table of Contents

 * [Installation](#installation)